OuyangWenyu/CatchmentAttributes/README.md

 ## Land cover

 1. Source data: https://lpdaac.usgs.gov/products/mcd12q1v006/.
 However, MODIS data is divided into different tiles, which is inconvenient for processing.
-Original authors have merged the MODIS product into a single tif which can be downloaded here: https://1drv.ms/u/s!AqzR0fLyn9KKspF4xxbe0xM7qJNzkA?e=TYyZeC.
-Download it (processed_igbp.tif) and put it in the "data" directory
+Original authors have merged the MODIS product into a single tif which is also in [9_code_data.zip](https://zenodo.org/record/5137288/files/9_code_data.zip?download=1).
+Downloaded and unzipped it if you have not.
+Then, you have `processed_igbp.tif` and put it in the "data" directory.
 2. Run the following script:

 ```Shell